matihas70/RestaurantAPI/README.md

 }
 ```
 - DELETE
-  - It get id from query "id".
+  - "removeRestaurant?id=<restaurant_id>" It get id from query "id".
 There is a trigger in data base which remove removed restaurant address.
+  - "removeDish?id=<dish_id>" It get id from query "id".